Account settings and security

 * Recording root cause analysis findings

 The rich text editor supports Markdown, making it easy to include formatted text, code snippets, or links to relevant resources.
-Comments are only visible to your team members and never appear on public status pages.
+Comments are only visible to organization members and never appear on public status pages.

 Each comment is timestamped and attributed to its author, creating a clear record of who did what during incident response.